Author's Note: This story now has a sequel called Kick Drum Hearts. dsfs

-Sayoko blinked once, slowly, and directed her gaze at An, expressionless, her bright blue eyes unreadable.
+Sayoko blinked once, slowly, and looked at An expressionlessly, her bright blue eyes unreadable.
 Then she smiled—not the dazzle-smile, and not even its less intense cousin, the glitter-smile.
 This was a cool smile, one that walked the line between friendly and unfriendly.
-She extended a hand to shake, and An was surprised to see that the other girl's nails were bitten to the quick.
+She extended a hand to shake.
+Her nails were bitten to the quick.
 "Yukimura Sayoko.
 Nice to meet you."

-An held her eyes warily, thinking, Nice, indeed.
+An met her gaze warily, thinking, Nice, indeed.